Nondisclosure Agreements (NDAs)

 • They alert the receiving party to the confidentiality of the information shared and specify how the receiving party or parties will protect and use such information.

 • They can be used as evidence in subsequent patent processing, such as to defeat an allegation that the invention is not novel because the inventor treated it as public information.
-This kind of allegation arises frequently from those contesting a potentially lucrative patent, so an NDA is more than a "mere formality".
+This kind of allegation arises frequently from those contesting a potentially lucrative patent, so an NDA is more than a "mere formality."

 How to Initiate a Nondisclosure Agreement

-The University of babyÖ±²¥app Boulder has two options for NDAs:
+CU Boulder has two options for NDAs:

-1. Partially-Executed NDA/CDA for Unilateral Disclosure by External Entity
+• Partially-Executed NDA/CDA for Unilateral Disclosure by External Entity

-For unilateral disclosures (one-way) in which an external entity will disclose confidential information to CU Boulder personnel, CU Boulder’s Partially-executed NDA/CDA may be used.
-The Partially-executed NDA/CDA can be used immediately upon execution by the external entity, requiring no review or negotiation by CU Boulder.
-Click here for information on the Partially-executed NDA/CDA.
+For unilateral disclosures (one-way) in which an external entity will disclose confidential information to CU Boulder personnel, CU Boulder’s Partially-Executed NDA/CDA may be used.
+The Partially-Executed NDA/CDA can be used immediately upon execution by the external entity, requiring no review or negotiation by CU Boulder.
+Click here for information on the Partially-Executed NDA/CDA.

-Note: The Partially-executed NDA/CDA does not cover CU Boulder personnel disclosing CU Boulder confidential information to an external party.
-CU confidential information includes only that information that has not been publicly disclosed via posters, presentations, journal articles, published patents, patent applications, etc. or that is not generally available to the public in some other capacity.
+Note: The Partially-Executed NDA/CDA does not cover CU Boulder personnel disclosing CU Boulder confidential information to an external party.
+CU Boulder confidential information includes only that information that has not been publicly disclosed via posters, presentations, journal articles, published patents, patent applications, etc. or that is not generally available to the public in some other capacity.
 See the second option to initiate an NDA if CU Boulder confidential information is to be disclosed.

 Download Partially-Executed NDA/CDA Agreement

-2. For All Other Disclosures
+• For All Other Disclosures

 1. Review the request.